valinet/ssde/README.md

 Go to [Releases](https://github.com/valinet/ssde/releases) to get precompiled files that you can use.

+I have personally tested this and it works on Windows 11 build 22000.1.

 ## How to?

 Please follow the tutorial in [2] and apply what I describe in my notes below.